Yuss76A/app-backend/README.md

 I’m grateful for the support I received during this process, and I’m always open to feedback and improvements.
 If you spot any issues or have suggestions, please feel free to reach out.
 This project is a work in progress, and I’m committed to refining it further.

+## Assessment Linkage

+This project demonstrates the following:

+- **LO3:** The backend exposes RESTful APIs developed with Django Rest Framework, following best practices in data serialization, permission management, and data modeling.
+It ensures reliable, secure data handling and supports communication with the frontend.
+- **LO1 & LO2:** The backend data models and API structure facilitate maintainable and well-organized data management, aligning with best backend development practices and supporting the system's overall functionality.
+- **LO4:** The backend provides the APIs that the frontend consumes for performing CRUD operations, user authentication, and data retrieval, enabling dynamic interaction within the application.

 ## Credits

 I am deeply grateful to [CodeInstitute](https://codeinstitute.net/ "Code Institute") and their supportive Slack community of mentors and fellow learners.
 Their guidance, encouragement, and expertise have been invaluable in helping me navigate this project and achieve my goals.